11 High-Ceiling Decorating Ideas For Your Home

 6. Take your shelving to new heights

-The lofty space of your home will look dressed up with vertical shelving.
+The lofty space of your home will look dressed up with vertical shelving – an excellent idea if you’re looking high ceiling tall wall décor ideas.
 Find the shelving units best suited for your needs, whether you need them to hold your devices, kitchen items or other household items.

 Ceiling-high bookshelves are a sight to behold, and they exude that timeless charm every home should have.
 Besides, you can keep your book collection in one spot.
 This is especially true if you live in Portland, the land of books.
 You might have a lot of clothes and other household items that can’t be part of the open space concept — why not turn to self storage to solve this problem?
 As it turns out, you can easily find a self storage unit in Portland to keep your items until you need them again.
-If books are all you’re storing, a 5×5 unit might easily fit them, but if your storage needs extend to clothing and furniture, you might consider a 10×10 storage unit that provides that extra space needed to accommodate more items.
+If books are all you’re storing, a 5×5 unit might easily fit them, but if you need to store furniture and clothing and furniture, you might consider a 10×10 storage unit that provides that extra space needed to accommodate more items.

 7. Create focalized areas